All Chemistry and Lab Courses – Online

 CH 490/590 - Computer Programming for Scientists (3).
 Programming, numerical and graphical analysis, problem solving, simulations and use of databases for information handling and retrieval.
 Applications to problems in chemistry.

 CH 584 - Instruments and Online Interactions in the Physical Sciences (3).
-This new fully online course is designed for middle school, high school and college-level instructors, as well as graduate students in STEM education.
-CH 584 explores the integration of different technologies for distance delivery of laboratory instruction in science classes.
+This new fully online course is designed for middle school, high school and college-level science instructors, as well as graduate students in STEM education.
+CH 584 provides professional development and continuing education credits for science teachers in the integration of different technologies for distance delivery of laboratory instruction in science classes.
 The course focuses on virtual lab delivery, but participants will also evaluate the strengths and limitations of different methods and technologies, such as lab packs and remote instrument access.
 At class completion, students will have created a portfolio of instructional lab content that can be used in their practice.